Why Are We Fattening Animals While Humans Starve?

 Here’s a startling fact you may not know: even with the extreme weather caused by climate change, humans cultivate enough grain globally to feed twice as many people as there are on Earth today.

-Why then, do 820 million people not have enough food to lead a basic, healthy life?
+So, why do 820 million people not have enough food to lead a basic, healthy life?
 That’s one in nine people who experience hunger every day.

-When we look more closely at certain types of grains (such as corn, oats, sorghum, and barley), the figures are even more shocking – with an estimated 77 percent of these crops going into animal feed.
+When we look more closely at certain types of grains (such as corn, oats, sorghum, and barley), the figures are even more shocking —with an estimated 77 percent of these crops going into animal feed.

 The problem with beef production